Vallarta & Nayarit’s Most Popular Real Estate Neighborhoods

 If all you know is that you want a two-bedroom near or in Puerto Vallarta, you'll discover there are literally hundreds to choose from.
 Most people know the type of property they're interested in —be it a condo, home, townhouse or residential lot— and how many bedrooms it should have, along with desired amenities.
 But what they may not realize are the advantages and/or disadvantages each neighborhood —colonia in Mexico— provides.

 MLSVallarta divides the Vallarta/Nayarit region into nine regions and and a number of smaller sub-regions.
 It is important you have a rough understanding of where these regions are situated so that when you start searching for properties it makes more sense to you.
 You can find our more about the regions and sub-regions, with maps, here.
-(The map to the right doesn't link to the sub-regions may, but the previous link does.)

 The Hotel Zone, which extends from the marina to the northern edge of downtown Vallarta, has seen a considerable amount of development over the past 10 years, with the building of high-rise condominium projects that provide spectacular panoramic views of Vallarta and Banderas Bay.
 If high-rise living is your style, this area provides easy access to town and the airport, as well.
 Many shopping centers are situated nearby, just across the main road that leads into Vallarta.
 Or if it's a home you're looking for and you don't mind giving up having a view, there's the relatively new development of Fluvial or the older, traditional neighborhood of Versalles.
 Having a home here is like living on the outskirts of the main downtown area.